srishtiarora93/DevOps_Project/README.md

 The production infrastructure and deployment pipeline should support the following properties,

 #### Deploy software to the production environment after build, testing, and analysis stage
+The previous milestone included the ability to trigger a build using Jenkins whenever changes are pushed to git.
+We are using docker container to deploy our Climbing grade application after the build is successful.

 #### Configure a production environment automatically
 - Configuration management is done mainly using docker.
 Using the DockerFile the environment gets pre-configured with respect to the requirments.